SavsB/Mad402Final/CaseStudy.md

 ### Dribble Screenshot 2

 I grabbed this screenshot to try and focus on the ways mortgage information is displayed.
 It clear that mortgages involve a lot of different numbers from interest rates,down payment rates etc. What I like about this screenshot is the numbers are again a main focus of the screen but they are clear and consistant and easy to understand.
 I like the use of the pie chart to display how the money is divided into catagories like propety taxes or insurance payments.
-The color scheme is a bit more
+(See Screenshot 5) The color scheme is a bit less bold.
+The use of UI elements like sliders and images is well thought out and makes the usability clean and understandable.
+(See Screenshot 5.1).

+## Conclusion